 The consolidated financial statements are presented in Euro and rounded to the nearest thousand (€ thousand) with the exception of notes 7 and 9.
-The Euro has also been chosen as the functional currency for the Group entities, with the exception of Capital at Work (Suisse) S.A. which use Swiss Franc (CHF).
-The consolidated accounts are based on the principle of amortized cost with the exception of:
+The Euro has also been chosen as the operational functional currency for the Group entities.
+The consolidated accounts are based on the principle of historical amortized cost with the exception of:

-- financial instruments available for sale, held for trading and those related to unit-linked contracts which are measurated at fair value - insurance and investment contracts with a discretionary participation feature which are valued according to legislation and rules applicable in the Grand Duchy of Luxembourg (LuxGAAP).
+- financial instruments available for sale, held for trading and those related to unit-linked contracts which are measured at fair value; - insurance and investment contracts with a discretionary participation feature which are valued according to legislation and rules applicable in the Grand Duchy of Luxembourg (" LuxGAAP ").